 Music educator, performer, performance examiner, co-director of E-MusicMaestro

-I have probably learnt most through teaching and mentoring others.
-In addition to a network of colleagues around the globe I have had over 25 years of examining, mentoring and presenting for ABRSM.
-I have come away from that knowing just how much the playing of a musical instrument means to each person.
-It is often an immense challenge, sometimes one which overwhelms us and leads to negative cycles of learning patterns; as a pianist, that place can feel very lonely.
+I have learnt most through teaching and mentoring others.
+With a network of colleagues around the globe I have had over 30 years of examining, mentoring and presenting for ABRSM.
+I know the immense importantance and impact which playing a musical instrument can have on our own outlook on life.

 As learners, we need to feel inspired, cajoled and supported along the way.
 That's why E-MusicMaestro sprang to life: to find ways to put the learning experience into meaningful practice, creating resources of the highest quality and not giving up on the challenges to make best use of technology and communication online.
 I'm fortunate to be in the driving seat of E-MusicMaestro, fulfilling my creativity through video productions and sound recordings.
 I teach piano and am chapel organist at Sedbergh School, I perform two piano concerts with a long-time friend and colleague, Julian Hellaby, and examine on all panels for ABRSM.